 This past week brought the heaviest stretch of rain that Toronto has seen since torrential downpours flooded the Don Valley Parkway in 2013.
 Woodbine Beach was flooded up to the volleyball courts, the Toronto Island was nearly evacuated and over two hundred basements were flooded.
 City staff laid down over 4,000 sandbags against the shoreline to mitigate the disastrous effects of Lake Ontario rising nearly 25 centimeters in less than a week.
 In an instance like this, when it’s raining cats and dogs non-stop and it seems as though the deluge will never end, it can be comforting to know that your home is protected by a sturdy roof.

 Here at Professional Roofers, we’ve seen it all over the years: from busted sky-lights, to gutters flying off the roof and into the backyard.
 Providing 24-hour emergency services means we’ve gotten calls at all hours of the night from customers whose roofs have sprung a disconcerting leak under the pressure of a heavy rainfall.
 In the heart of a week-long rain storm in Toronto, when the levels of Lake Ontario and the Don River are slowly rising and threatening to flood the streets, it really helps to know that at least the roof over your head will withstand the elements.
-At Professional Roofers, we deliver that peace of mind.
+As an experienced roofing company in Toronto, we deliver that peace of mind.